ivan-esteban-phys/common-envelope-thermal/README.md

 * `gcc`, or other C compiler
 * `numpy`
 * `scipy`
-* `pyMesaUtils`, the Python interface to the MESA astrophysics library.
+* `pyMesa`, the Python interface to the MESA astrophysics library.
 Available in https://github.com/rjfarmer/pyMesa
 * `pynucastro`, a nuclear astrophysics library.
 It can be installed running `pip install pynucastro`

 ## Basic usage